trackIT-Systems/tsOS-vhf/docs/index.md

 ## 4. Deploy Station
-Remove the SD card from your computer (using save eject / unmount), insert it into the *tRackIT station's* Raspberry Pi and boot the station by connecting the power cable.
+Remove the SD card from your computer (using save eject / unmount), insert it into the *trackIT station's* Raspberry Pi and boot the station by connecting the power cable.

 > Note: The first boot takes up to a few minutes, depending on the speed and size of the SD card, because the file system is adjusted to the size of the SD card.

 The station can be accessed through Wi-Fi, where the network name (SSID) is the previously configured hostname.
 The default password is `BirdsAndBats`.

-The *tRackIT station* uses the IPv4 address 169.254.0.1 and a WebUI can be accessed via [http://169.254.0.1](http://169.254.0.1).
+The *trackIT station* uses the IPv4 address 169.254.0.1 and a WebUI can be accessed via [http://169.254.0.1](http://169.254.0.1).
 There are multiple entries serving different purposes:

 * `boot`: contents of the `boot` partition, i.e. the configuration,